River Module

 time_index (int) – An integer to pull the time step from the dataset.
 Default is late time step -1.

 intermediate_values (boolean (optional)) – If false the function will return position and turbulent intensity values.
-If true the function will return position(x,y,z) and values need to calculate turbulent intensity (ucx, uxy, uxz and turkin1) in a Dataframe.
+If true the function will return position(x,y,z) and values needed to calculate turbulent intensity (ucx, uxy, uxz and turkin1) in a Dataframe.
 Default False.

 to_pandas (bool (optional)) – Flag to output pandas instead of xarray.
 Default = True.